-According to the Employee Benefit Research Institutes' March 2017 Retirement Confidence Survey only 41% of workers have done the calculation.
+According to a the October 2019 Bankrate Financial Security Survey, 52% of Americans think they are behind in terms of where they believe their retirement savings should be.
+Only 16 percent believe they are right on track.
 Figuring out how much you'll need to retire is one of the most important questions you can ask.
 Unfortunately, it is not an easy one to answer.

 Once you've determined what kind of lifestyle you'd like to live following retirement, you can work toward saving the amount of money you'll need.

 Again, how do you calculate that figure?
 You have several options.